-We advocate for policies that will increase access to health care for the medically underserved, including recipients of Medicaid and Child Health Plan Plus (CHP+), and those who are uninsured or underinsured.
+We advocate for policies that will increase access to health care for the medically underserved, including recipients of Health First Colorado and Child Health Plan Plus (CHP+), and those who are uninsured or underinsured.
 We also advocate for policies that will support CHCs in their role as the largest, proven primary health care system in the state

 Colorado’s General Assembly (legislature) meets January – May each year.
 During each legislative session, CCHN focuses our policy efforts on the following priority areas: